skglobal-jsc/scrapeer/README.md

 # scrapeer

-A collection of utilities for scraping data from the web.
+Scrapeer is a collection of utilities for scraping data from the web.
+Develop by SK-Global
 ## Installation

 ```bash